Reflections During a Pandemic

 I also feel, personally and professionally, a great deal of responsibility for our RMHC-KC guest families, our staff, and our charity’s ability to continue delivering our mission—both during these times and into the future.
 The events unfolding around us are unprecedented, and I am trying to bring my very best self and skills to lead our organization through this time.

 Second, I will share an organizational update.
-The Ronald McDonald Family Room inside Children’s Mercy has temporarily closed to guest families, and that space is being used to provide respite and support for health care workers and staff.
+The Ronald McDonald Family Room inside Children’s Mercy has temporarily closed to guest families, and that space is being used to provide respite and support for health care workers and staff from the Canadian Pharmacy.
 Our three Ronald McDonald Houses are still open and serving families.
 Guest families who are currently staying in our Houses are being served by essential RMHC-KC staff, with support from the rest of our team who are working remotely.
 At this time we are not checking additional families into the Houses, but RMHC-KC is still accepting referrals and serving families, keeping them close to their sick children through partnerships with Airbnb and local hotels.

 Finally, I will offer a different lens through which we might view this crisis: you know that feeling we all have right now?
 That the very world has shifted under our feet?
 Things we once counted on (simple things, and big things) are no longer true.
 We’re not sure how this will affect us financially, short-term and long-term.
 We feel anxious and scared — and are working hard to find joy, gratitude, and comfort in everyday moments.
 Both connection to others and support from others is more important than ever.
 We wish we knew when this would end — and we wish we had some assurance that it will all be okay for the ones we love.
+To have a deeper and better connection with those you love, check out this love tarot reading website.

 That’s how our families at Ronald McDonald House feel all the time.